Exact solution of Boltzmann equation in a longitudinal expanding system

-\emph{Summary.} In this work, we derive new analytical solutions to the Boltzmann equation, which take the relaxation time approximation for the collisions kernel, associated with a newly discovered exact solution of ideal hydrodynamics~\cite{Shi:2022iyb}.
+\emph{Summary and Outlook.} In this work, we derive new analytical solutions to the Boltzmann equation, which take the relaxation time approximation for the collisions kernel, associated with a newly discovered exact solution of ideal hydrodynamics~\cite{Shi:2022iyb}.
 The solution assumes homogeneity in the transverse plane, and allows non-trivial rapidity dependence.
-This is the first analytical solution of the Boltzmann equation that allows asymmetric rapidity dependence, to the best of our knowledge.
+This is the first analytical solution of the Boltzmann equation that breaks the boost invariance, to the best of our knowledge.
 With the distribution function, we further construct the stress tensor and compute the effective temperature and shear viscous stress tensor.
 We observe that both the temperature and the shear viscous stress tensor relax to the limit of hydrodynamics.
+We also explicitly show the proper-time and rapidity dependence of the deviation of the temperature and shear viscous tensor from the long-time ideal limit, and we observe faster relaxation at mid rapidity, which is higher in temperature.
 Our solution is useful in testing the applicability and accuracy of different approximations in the derivation of hydrodynamic equations.
+In particular, if taking the initial distribution in Eq.~\eqref{distributionf} to be anisotropic in momentum space, one may compare the results with those in anisotropic hydro~\cite{Florkowski:2010cf, Martinez:2010sc, Tinti:2013vba, Alqahtani:2017mhy}.
+Results will be reported in future publication.

-\emph{Acknowledgement.} The authors thank Dr. Lipei Du for helpful discussion.
+\emph{Acknowledgement.} The authors thank Dr. Lipei Du for helpful discussion and Dr. Micheal Strickland for very valuable comments.
 This work is supported by Tsinghua University under grant Nos.
 53330500923 and 100005024.